crownie23/google-homepage/README.md

-This is the first "real" website I've built.
-The project is part of The Odin Project's curriculum, and the aim is to clone Google's homepage (only the look-and-feel, without implementing any actual search engine features).
+Google's homepage clone.
+Replicated the look-and-feel of the homepage, without implementing any actual search engine features.

-Did everything from scratch, without inspecting any code from the real Google homepage.
-Lots of Google searching and trial-and-error went into it though.
+All of it is done with vanilla HTML5 and CSS3 (no libraries/frameworks).

 Live preview: https://crownie23.github.io/google-homepage/.